 All these verses contradict the popular idea that the wicked will suffer eternally in the fires of hell.
 Instead, the Bible says they will be completely burned up, destroyed, annihilated, and consumed.

-The eternal hell theory is not biblical and it is a slander against the character of our loving God.
+The eternal hell theory is not biblical and it is a slander against the character of our loving God who gave His life to redeem humanity.
 The devil delights in attributing to God his own merciless character.
 God’s justice will not allow a sinner who sinned for about 70 years to be tormented all through eternity (Psalm 25:8-14).

 If God tortured the sinners throughout eternity, He would be more cruel than people have ever been in the worst of war atrocities.
 The truth is that an eternal hell of torment would be hell for God also, who loves even the worst sinner (Ezekiel 33:11).